AdaCore/training_material/courses/spark_for_ada_programmers/13_autoactive_proof.rst

   - Typically to store intermediate values

-    + E.g. value of variable at subprogram entry
+    + e.g. value of variable at subprogram entry

   - Also used to build useful data structure supporting proof